 The control network is a redundant facility-wide Ethernet sub-network for communication between the HMI servers and programmable logic controllers, and for controller-to-controller communication.
-The network is to be implemented using a combination of CAT6 and fibre media in a redundant (parallel) ring and star topology.
-Fibre cabling in a redundant ring topology is used between major process areas, and CAT6 cabling in a redundant ring topology is used to feed minor process areas from adjacent major process areas.
+The network is to be implemented using a combination of CAT6 and fibre media in a ring and star topology.
+Fibre cabling in a ring topology is used between major process areas, and CAT6 cabling is used to feed minor process areas from adjacent major process areas.
+The ring consists of backbone switches connected with trunk fibre strands from parallel fibre cables.
 Connect the HMI servers and programmable logic controllers to the network using CAT6 cabling in a star topology.